-The American Pillar Thuja Arborvitae
+The American Pillar - Thuja Arborvitae

-The Narrow, Natural Screen of Choice!
+The New, Narrow and Natural Screen of Choice!

-Introducing the new American Pillar arborvitae
+Introducing the new American Pillar Arborvitae

-► Fast growing (3-4’ per year after 1st year planted)
+► Fast growing (up to 3’ per year after 1st year planted)

 ►Tall, very narrow, and dense